+HACKENSACK RIVER

+Prepared for the Hudson County Planning Board Adopted February 15, 2022

-Hudson County Executive
+Hudson County Executive Hon.

-Hon.
 Thomas A. DeGise

 HUDSON COUNTY PLANNING

-Francesca Giarratana, PP, AICP

-Planning Division Chief
+Francesca Giarratana, PP, AICP Planning Division Chief

-Kevin Force, PP, AICP
+Kevin Force, PP, AICP Principal Planner

-Principal Planner

-Sam Schroeder, AICP
+Sam Schroeder, PP, AICP Principal Planner

-Principal Planner

-Marcella Traina

-Assistant Planner
+Marcella Traina Assistant Planner

-Mark Serrano

-Assistant Planner
+Mark Serrano Assistant Planner

 OFFICE OF DIGITAL INFORMATION

-Daryl Krasnuk
+Daryl Krasnuk Director

-Director

-DEPARTMENT OF PARKS AND COMMUNITY SERVICES
+DEPARTMENT OF PLANNING & BUSINESS OPPORTUNITY

-Thomas DeLeo

-Director

-ShaRhonda Walker
+ShaRhonda Walker Director

-Deputy Director

-Russell Fallacara

-Deputy Director
+Francesca Giarratana, PP, AICP Deputy Director

 OFFICE OF THE COUNTY ENGINEER

-Byron A. Nicholas, PP, AICP

-Supervising Transportation Planner
+Byron A. Nicholas, PP, AICP Supervising Transportation Planner

 CONTRIBUTORS:

-City of Bayonne City of Jersey City

-City of Secaucus
+City of Bayonne City of Jersey City City of Secaucus Skyway Park Conservancy

-City of Secaucus

-Skyway Park Conservancy

 HUDSON COUNTY PLANNING BOARD

-Samantha Lugo
+Samantha Lugo Chair

-Chair

-Rushabh Mehta

-Vice Chair
+Rushabh Mehta Vice Chair

-John Allen
+John Allen Commissioner

-Daniel Choffo
+Daniel Choffo Commissioner

-Floyd Jeter
+Floyd Jeter Commissioner

-Francis Kenny
+Francis Kenny Commissioner

 Hon.
-Jerry Walker

-County Commissioner
+Jerry Walker County Commissioner

 Hon.
-Yraida Aponte-Lipski

-County Commissioner Alternate
+Yraida Aponte-Lipski County Commissioner Alternate

-Kennedy Ng

-First Alternate
+Kennedy Ng First Alternate

-Tanya Rodriguez

-Second Alternate
+Tanya Rodriguez Second Alternate

-Thomas Malavasi, PE, PP, CME
+Thomas Malavasi, PE, PP, CME County Engineer

-County Engineer

-Joseph Glembocki, PE

-Assistant County Engineer
+Joseph Glembocki, PE Assistant County Engineer

-HUDSON COUNTY BOARD OF
+HUDSON COUNTY BOARD OF COUNTY COMMISSIONERS

-COUNTY COMMISSIONERS

 ABOUT THIS DOCUMENT

 Welcome to the Hackensack River!
 You are invited to discover one of the premier natural assets in the northern New Jersey region.
 As the Hackensack River flows southward into the tidal waters of Newark Bay, for over 19 miles, it forms the western bank of the Bergen Neck Peninsula in Hudson County, New Jersey.
 Enjoy cool coastal breezes, scenic views, and maybe spot an egret resting along the riverbank.

 You will find a mix of beautiful homes, shopping centers, railroads, majestic bridges spanning the river, and warehouses and businesses driving the economic engine of the metropolis.
 You will also experience boat launches, parks, restored environments, and preserved natural wetlands.
 In some areas, you'll feel connected to the energy of the urban center.
 In others, you'll enter a natural world and be immersed in a vibrant ecosystem, encounter wildlife in their native habitat, where you may forget you are encircled by development.

 This plan will serve as your guide to exploring and navigating the Hackensack River waterfront.
 It details the full length of the Hackensack Greenway, a publicly accessible trail along the river.
 While portions of the trail currently exist, and are served by a variety of amenities and connections, others face significant obstacles for completion.
 The Hackensack Greenway Plan describes current conditions, connections to nearby landmarks and destinations, both short and long-term opportunities, and identifies gaps and challenges.

 The intent of this plan is to inspire a greater connection with the Hackensack River and to envision the possibilities of expanding and enhancing the Greenway.
 Through a collaboration between local governments, non-profit organizations, private business, residents, and property owners, we can further protect, preserve, and expand the access to the waterfront for everyone.

 Enjoy your time on north Jersey's "Green Coast"!

-LOCATION

-Each section number is accompanied by an overview of the Hackensack Riverwalk.
-Know where that section is by looking for the highlighted portion of the trail.

-The sections work their way up the Hackensack coast, starting on the southern tip of Bayonne and working north towards Secaucus.

-Many sections will go in further detail, explaining details of the Riverwalk by sub-section, which also work their way south to 4 north within each section.

-GLOSSARY LEGEND